Laparoscopic Adjustable Gastric Band

 Laparoscopic surgery is where small incisions are used to perform the operation.
 Long instruments are inserted along with a camera and the operation viewed on a large screen.
 It decrease pain and recovery time and there is less blood loss, infections and is better tolerated by patients in general when compared to open surgery which is done through large incisions.
 Also known as keyhole surgery, it really perhaps should be called keyholes surgery.
 Most weight loss surgery is done laparoscopically including Gastric band surgery.
 Five incisions are used for a gastric band: 5mm by 3, 12mm by 1, and 45mm by 1.
 The larger incision is where the port is inserted and it has a 45mm radius so this incision cant be any smaller.
 At Melbourne Bariatrics Peninsula this incision and the port are located 12 to 15cm below the junction of the ribs, just to the left of the midline.

 The latest advancement in laparoscopic surgery is SILS.
 This is Single Incision Laparoscopic Surgery.
 This is available at Melbourne Bariatrics Peninsula and involves inserting the gastric Band through a single incision, which is slightly larger at 55mm.
 It is placed in either the umbilicus or in the upper abdomen.
 It has the advantage of less scars, but no other benefits have been proven.
 Most people having SILS Gastric Band choose this for cosmetic reasons alone.
+This is rarely if ever done these days.

 Overnight stay in hospital